livecomsjournal/livecomsjournal.github.io/index.md

 Additionally, articles should include clear links to and mention of the relevant GitHub repository and encourage community participation/feedback via GitHub.

 For an example of an article hosted on GitHub in this style (though not a LiveCoMS article), see [the following perpetual review](https://github.com/MobleyLab/benchmarksets).
-Questions, comments, or additions from the community would be filed as issues and then could be incorporated.

 One written, the authors post the resulting PDF document to a preprint server of their choice, which can be any one of:
 * [ArXiv](https://arxiv.org)